pycppdel/Calibrate-Huion-Pen/README.md

 but didn't manage to calibrate the pen correctly.
 This probably happened because two monitors were plugged in and now the tablet tries to span over the whole area of both displays.

 Don't panic, there is an easy way to solve this.
-(Easy as in the linuxkind of easy, meaning typing random commands in the shell)
+(Easy as in the linux kind of easy, meaning typing random commands in the shell)